 So the gospel of grace is no new thing.
 People have been proclaiming it for at least two thousand years.
 And in the 19th century few people did it better than the grace preacher Charles H. Spurgeon.
 (The “H” stands for hyper-grace.)

 Since Spurgeon’s books are all long out of copyright, some enterprising folks have started repackaging them and selling them on Amazon.
 I recently got a hold of one such book, All of Grace, and it’s a treat.
-(Use Google and you may even be able to find a free copy somewhere.)

 Reading All of Grace is like having Spurgeon step out of Victorian England and into your living room.
 You can almost smell the chimney fires of London in this book.
 The language is old.
 The sentences run forever.
 But the hundred-year old message thunders loud and clear.
 Spurgeon spells out his gospel point by pulpit-thumping point.
 He’s passionate.
 He’s emphatic.
 And by golly, if you refuse to believe his message of grace, “then there’s something wrong about you altogether” (p.79).